Edward Sparshott: Lieutenant, 1808–1821

 Sparshott passed his lieutenant examination on 2 March 1808.
 On 16 July 1808, in the Baltic Sea as acting-lieutenant, he was given command of the prize-cutter HMS Baltic, of 14 guns.
 He "was signal mate of Lord Gambier’s flag-ship, the Caledonia 120, during the operations against the French squadron in Aix Roads, in April 1809".
 On 28 April 1809, he was formally promoted to lieutenant, "for his zeal and activity in [HMS Baltic] in effecting the capture of as many as 21 sail of merchantmen".
-From 12 May 1809 he served in HMS Niobe for "the rest of the war", under Captain William Augustus Montagu and Captain Loring, working at Cadiz, Lisbon and the Home Station.
+From 12 May 1809 he served in HMS Niobe for "the rest of the war", under Captain William Augustus Montagu and Captain Loring, working at Cádiz, Lisbon and the Home Station.
 In 1810, as lieutenant of Niobe, he was involved in the "attack on two [French] frigates under the batteries of La Hogue", and in 1811 was involved in the "destruction of Amazone off Cape Barfleur".
 From 8 July, or 8 August, 1814 he served as 1st lieutenant in HMS Forester, of 18 guns, around Newfoundland under Captain William Hendry.
 On 15 June 1815 he embarked as 2nd lieutenant for England in HMS Warrior, of 74 guns, captained by John Tremayne Rodd.

 Sparshott was next employed in the Mediterranean, as 1st lieutenant in HMS Myrmidon, of 20 guns, under Captain Robert Gambier from 15 October 1815, and HMS Tagus, of 38 guns, under Captain James Whitley Deans Dundas from 28 October, or 28 December, 1816.
 Still employed in the Mediterranean, on 26 August 1818 he was appointed as first lieutenant to HMS Rochfort, of 80 guns, under the flags of Sir Graham Moore and Sir Thomas Fraser Fremantle.
 He was fitting out Rochfort as the flagship of Fremantle, who was commander-in-chief on the Mediterranean station.
 On 11 January 1820 he was appointed to HMS Révolutionnaire, of 46 guns, under Captain Fleetwood Broughton Reynolds Pellew.
 Continuing to work in the Mediterranean, he was serving again in Rochfort from 15 April 1820 until promoted to commander.
 During his time in the Mediterranean, he was involved in several exploits: